iverinaivanova/Linguistic-Mechanisms-in-the-Section-Types-of-a-Research-Article/README.md

 ### ACL Anthology Corpus
-Source: ACL Anthology Reference Corpus: https://www.aclweb.org/anthology/ (Originally downloaded from: https://acl-arc.comp.nus.edu.sg/).
+Source: ACL Anthology Reference Corpus: https://www.aclweb.org/anthology/ (Originally downloaded from the repo from: https://acl-arc.comp.nus.edu.sg/).
 The folder *all_xmls* contains example xml files to give the users an idea of the corpus format.

 ### How to run the scripts